smartprocure/contexture-docs/about/what-is-contexture.md

-A quick search over the Internet would reveal that the word `contexture` means: `the fact or manner of being woven or linked together to form a connected whole` or even `the putting together of words and sentences in connected compoition; the construction of a text`.
+A quick search over the Internet would reveal that the word `contexture` means: `the fact or manner of being woven or linked together to form a connected whole` or even `the putting together of words and sentences in connected composition; the construction of a text`.

 With this word we are trying to expose not only our ultimate